-The overly proud founder of the Shining Spears Aspect, Drastanta has been missing since the fall of the Shrine of Asur.
-The only relic of the Phoenix Lord to be found is his mighty Celestial Lance, a powerful weapon that has been passed between Shining Spear Shrines since Drastanta's disappearance.
+The overly proud founder of the Shining Spears Aspect, Drastanta went missing after the fall of the Shrine of Asur.
+The mighty Celestial Lance is the only relic of the Phoenix Lord that has been recovered, passed from Exarch to Exarch down the millennia since Drastanta's disappearance.

 Arhra, the Father of Scorpions

 The sinister founder of the Striking Scorpions Aspect, Arhra betrayed the other Asurya by leading the forces of Slaanesh to the Shrine of Asur.
-Now known as the Fallen Phoenix, Arhra is said to burn with the dark light of Chaos and is said to still teach his murderous skills in the darkest reaches of the Aeldari civilization.
+Now known as the Fallen Phoenix, Arhra is said to burn with the dark light of Chaos and many believe that he still teaches his murderous skills in the darkest reaches of the Aeldari civilization.